anamanoilo/car-dealer-app/README.md

    - Add CSS styling for select options.

 2. **Error Handling**:
-   - Return Error object from the fetching functions and handle in the web interface.
+   - Return Error object from the fetching functions and handle in the web interface and handle accroding to the status.